Swinging Ashton from the 1960s to the 2000s

 Katherine Street and Penny Meadow

 The Buck and Hawthorn: once a solid Robinson’s house which four different rooms, including an intimate committee room.
 Closed around 2006, now offices.

-The Queen Inn: former Marston’s house, recently reopened.
+The Queen Inn: former Marston’s house.
 Also had a brief spell in 2010 as a LGBT friendly pub.